Definium Therapeutics: Research

 and in October a Phase 1 study at the Liechti Lab on the acute dose dependent effects of LSD was completed.
 The results of the study were published by the American College of Neuropsychopharmacology in the journal Neuropsychopharmacology.
 In September 2021, further results were presented by Matthias Liechti, head of the Liechti Lab, at the INSIGHT Conference in Berlin.
 The results included the first clinical evidence on the comparative effects of LSD and psilocybin, stating 100mcg of LSD produced the same acute perceptual effects as a dose of 20 mg of psilocybin in healthy volunteers.
 Additionally, psilocybin taken after administering antidepressants for two weeks prior, was deemed safe, as well as reduced anxiety and blood pressure without hindering the psychedelic experience.

 In December 2020, MindMed entered into an investigator-sponsored study agreement with Maastricht University in the Netherlands.
 The university provided facilities and personnel for a Phase 1 study to evaluate the effects of two low doses of LSD on mood, sleep and neuroplasticity.

-In March 2024, the FDA granted breakthrough therapy designation to MindMed's form of LSD (MM120) for the treatment of generalized anxiety disorder.
+In March 2024, the FDA granted breakthrough therapy designation to MindMed's form of LSD (MM120; now DT120) for the treatment of generalized anxiety disorder.
 This decision was influenced by a drug trial in which approximately half of the participants experienced significant relief from their symptoms.
+Positive results in clinical trials against general depression symptoms and generalized anxiety disorder were reported in 2026.